CAHCAI/Geo/README.md

 - **User Authentication**: Login functionality with role-based access to certain parts of the application.
 - **Interactive Tables and Data Visualizations**: View healthcare-related data in tables and perform searches.
 - **Responsive Design**: Tailwind CSS ensures that the application is optimized for both desktop and mobile devices.
+- **Versioned API**: Application includes an API with versioned endpoints, simplifying integration with additional applications.

 ## Installation

 To get started with the Geo Healthcare Dashboard, follow these steps:

+#### Frontend

 ### Prerequisites